-Cancer treatments may cause side effects such as dry peeling skin, rashes, itching, and an increased risk of sunburn.
+Cancer treatments may cause skin side effects such as dry peeling skin, rashes, itching, and an increased risk of sunburn.
 Your doctor will let you know how to protect your skin, prevent infections, and reduce itching.

-How to take care of your skin
+care of your skin

-- Take a warm (not hot) bath or shower every day with mild, unscented soap or body wash. - Pat your skin dry with a towel.
-Don't rub it. - Use unscented lotion after washing to prevent cracking in your skin. - Use lip balm for dry or chapped lips. - Avoid activities that put you at risk for cuts, injuries, or burns. - Use an electric shaver to prevent razor cuts. - Rinse cuts and scrapes right away under running water.
+- How to take Take a warm (not hot) bath or shower every day with mild, unscented soap-free cleanser or body wash. - Pat your skin dry with a towel.
+Don't rub it. - Apply unscented lotion after washing to prevent cracking in your skin. - Use lip balm for dry or chapped lips. - Avoid activities that put you at risk for cuts, injuries, or burns. - Use an electric shaver to prevent razor cuts. - Rinse cuts and scrapes right away under running water.
 Remove any debris from the wound. - If you have a low platelet count and you are at risk for bleeding, ask your doctor how to care for cuts. - Avoid direct sun when possible.
 Wear a broad-spectrum sunscreen with SPF 30 or higher.
-Reapply it every 2 hours or after swimming. - Use unscented gentle laundry detergent.
+Reapply it every 2 hours or after swimming/ sweating profusely.
+Find shade when possible and wear a hat. - · Use unscented gentle laundry detergent.